neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

-.. method:: RangeVarPlot.from_vector
+.. method:: RangeVarPlot.from_vector(yvec)

-    Syntax:
-        ``rvp.from_vector(yvec)``

-    Description:
     Copy the values in yvec to the range variables along the rvp path.
     The size of the vector must be consistent with rvp.